nedbat/coveragepy/doc/config.rst

         c:\myproj\src

 The names of the entries are ignored, you may choose any name that you like.
-The value is a lists of strings.
+The value is a list of strings.
 When combining data with the ``combine`` command, two file paths will be combined if they start with paths from the same list.